 Assist people of Christian faith in developing analytical skills and moral reasoning about critical social and political issues of our day so they can effectively address these issues through their public witness and ministry.

-Engage the wider public by publishing, presenting, and providing expertise in the areas of Religion, Ethics and Public Life, Church and State, Public Ministry of the Church, and Pentecostal Studies.
+Engage the wider public by publishing, presenting, and providing expertise in the areas of Ethics and Society, Public Theology, Church and State, Transformational Leadership, and the Pentecostal Movement.

 Coming from a perspective of Christian faith, we believe that human beings were created in the image of God, but as a result of the Fall, they are tainted with sin that manifests itself in an incorrect use of freedom.
 We acknowledge the complexity of human nature and do not share one-dimensional or reductionist perspectives of humanity, thus attempting to avoid both the excessive optimism that would lead one to embrace various utopian social and political projects and the exaggerated pessimism that often leads to apathy, cynicism, and general resignation.
 We seek to appeal to “the better angels of our nature,” in the hope that many will embrace the values that contribute to the common good.